JaSpa/wsession/src/README.md

 ### Channels.lagda

-Postulates for the channel API
+Postulates for the channel API.

+### Utils.lagda

+Implementation of the isomorphism between `Vec A n` and `Fin n -> A`.

 ### ST-finite-nonbranching.lagda

 Contains the material presented in Section 2 and (counter the name) the material from Section 3 on branching session types.
-Imports Channels.
+Imports Channels, Utils.

 ### ST-recursive.lagda

 The material presentation in Section 4 on session types with recursion.
-Imports Channels.
+Imports Channels, Utils.

 ### ST-monadic.lagda